 -Now all of your clutch side controls should be removed, unless you are waiting to slide the instrument pod off when removing the bar.

--Remove the right side bar end cap with a 6mm allen.
+-Remove the right side bar end cap.

 -Remove the brake perch with a #25 torx.